 And this morning’s little experience that led to this?
 I’d been sort of lazy and hadn’t done the boiling water for a few months.
 Well, maybe more than a few.
 And when I poured the leftover coffee into the sink this morning, it just sat there.
 Luckily the plunger made quick work of it and then a big pot of boiling water had everything flowing again.
 And yes, I immediately boiled more for the shower and other sink.

-There’s now a repeating entry on my calendar for the 20th of each month: “Boiling water down drains”
+There’s now a repeating entry on my calendar each month: “Boiling water down drains”